dianwlestari/SQL_Project_Data_Job_Postings_Analysis/README.md

 <img width="259" height="309" alt="image" src="https://github.com/user-attachments/assets/ff513c13-7989-4b1e-967e-2fd286a77378" />
 </div>
 What we get from the analyst:
 It can be seen that there are new/niche skills, basic skills remain a mandatory foundation such as SQL, Python, R which are the top 3 skills needed based on the highest paying.
+<br> </br>

-3. Skills are most in demand for data analysts
+**3. Skills are most in demand for data analysts**
 ```sql
 with job_data_analyst as (
     select job_title_short, job_id